DigitalHerencia/NM-Cannabis-Analytics/README.md

-# Retail Analytics Dashboard for the New Mexico Cannabis Industry
+# A Retail Analytics Dashboard for the New Mexico Cannabis Industry

 ![alt text](./client/src/assets/splash2.jpg)